This post may contain affiliate links. Read my disclaimer to learn more

 Sometimes we just need a break.
 It’s ok to take a day to refresh.

 Unplug from electronics and use your hands.
 Creating something by hand is great for our mental health.

 Sketching, painting, sewing, baking, whatever you like.
-Do something for you.
+Do something for yourself.

 Meditation is beneficial for mental health as well.
 I highly recommend the app Headspace.

 Write/ Keep a journal Take a walk on breaks/lunch at work Eat Real food Learn to say no (understand your limits) Take a nap Stay away from gossip and drama Simplify (for me too much stuff = stress) Dance/ Sing or Listen to music Ask for help Breathe

 Take care of your body and mind.
 Remember to take a few minutes every day for yourself. – You’re worth it.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.